-- 1. A copy of the Junior Division Exhibitor's buyer thank you note must be received in the CSU Extension Office in Douglas County by October 1 of the current year.
+- 1. A copy of the Junior Division Exhibitor's buyer thank you note must be received in the Fair Office by October 1 of the current year.
 Exhibitors must write thank you notes for all buyers including Add-Ons.
 Sale Checks will not be released until copies of the thank you notes are received and Sale records are reconciled for correctness. - 2.
 The Douglas County Fair Board will provide the Junior Division Exhibitor his or her buyers' addresses shortly after the conclusion of Fair.
 Please contact the Douglas County Fairgrounds Office for this information.